okutbay/MongoHead/README.md

 # MongoHead
 Provides the layer for MongoDB operations over .NET driver 2.15.0.
-Also MongoHead includes a BaseData and BaseEntity class to speed up your application development process
+Also MongoHead includes a BaseData and BaseEntity class to speed up your application development process.
 MongoHead is a .NET 6.0 Library

 ## Installation